eforce67/NeuroNeon/README.md

 NeuroNeon learns to play the game by watching you play.
 The AI observes your gameplay, capturing your strategies, movements, and decision-making process.
 Over time, it starts to mimic your playstyle, making it a unique and personalized AI.

-Rest assured, collecting the image data is simple and straightforward.
+Rest assured, collecting the image data is straightforward.
 You only need about 100 matches in Brawl Stars to gather enough data for the model to start learning.
 The more you play, the better it understands your style.
 However, keep in mind that the AI is only as good as the data it learns from—if you make mistakes, so will it.

 Currently, NeuroNeon is designed to play with two specific Brawlers: Jacky and Doug.
 These Brawlers require no aiming skill, making them perfect candidates for this AI.
 While the model can learn to play decently, the limitations do pose some challenges, which are outlined below.